Earn Trust - How to Master this Leadership Principle

 As a leader, you want to earn your team’s trust.
 The best way to do this is by showing them they can depend on you.
 When they know that people can count on you to do what you said and thus depend on you, the team will start looking up to and following you.
 With their respect and support and with good communication, you will be able to lead your team on the way to success.

-- Lead by example: you must first and foremost lead yourself and show behaviors of trust–only then can others rely on you.
+- Lead by example: you must first and foremost lead yourself and show behaviours of trust–only then can others rely on you.

 - Follow through on your promises so next time people will remember and trust you.